-Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to addition of a disinfectant is necessary for control of microbial contaminants.
+Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

+Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and a disinfectant is necessary for control of microbial contaminants.

-Maximum Residual Disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of or MRDLG:

-Maximum Residual Disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk mrem: milligrams per year (a measure of radiation absorbed by the body)
+Maximum residual disinfectant level goal or

+The level of a drinking water disinfectant below which there is no known or expected risk to health.